ionous/tapestry/dl/jess/jessMapping.md

 2. in GenerateDefaultKinds: try as a "room" -- if it succeeded or duped; its now a room; otherwise, assume or ensure that its a door.

-3. in GenerateValues:  determine whether the lhs(R) is a room or a door.
+3. in GenerateValues:  determine whether the lhs(L) is a room or a door.

 ## LHS Doors

-when R is a door, then, for every rhs element (P):
+when L is a door, then, for every rhs element (R):

-* R door, P door: fail.
+* L door, R door: fail.
   * both can't be doors.

-* R door, P room:
+* L door, R room:
-  1. put the door R into room P;
+  1. put the door L into room R;
-  2. set the compass of P to R ( `P.compass[direction] = R`. )
+  2. set the compass of R to L ( `R.compass[direction] = L`. )
     ( a room's compass points to a door; there is no destination for the door )

 ## LHS Rooms

-when R is a room, then, for every rhs element (P):
+when L is a room, then, for every rhs element (R):

-### R room, P door:
+### L room, R door:
-ex. room R is direction from door P.
+ex. room L is from door R.

 There are two different interpretations:
 1. the door is inside the room on its opposite side.
-2. the door is in some other room. in that room, moving in the specified direction leads to the door, and the door exits into room R.
+2. the door is in some other room. in that room, moving in the specified direction leads to the door, and the door exits into room L.

 Inform only handles the first; but it seems either are valid here.

-`O(P)->R`; and implying `R(p)->O`.
+`O(R)->L`; and implying `L(p)->O`.

-if P were a door (ex. in some other room O), we'd want something like:
+if R were a door (ex. in some other room O), we'd want something like:
-* `P.destination = R`
+* `R.destination = L`
-* `O.compass[direction] = P`
+* `O.compass[from] = R`
-* `fact: 'dir -> <room>.dir -> P`
+* `fact: 'dir -> otherRoom.from -> R`

-we can also manufacture a private door in R that leads into O in the reverse direction; guarding against the case where R already has a door on the reverse side.
+we can also manufacture a private door in L that leads into O in the reverse direction; guarding against the case where L already has a door on the reverse side.

-to find room O, jess needs to be able to ask about P's whereabouts... after the explicit phrases have been played out. ( GenerateDefaultLocations )
+to find room O, jess needs to be able to ask about R's whereabouts... after the explicit phrases have been played out. ( GenerateDefaultLocations )

 tbd: if this has to be limited to the domain... im think sub-domains write pairs as eval'd changes (rather than initial relations), which means the query wouldn't see them. overall this should probably be limited to the originating domain for simplicity anyway. ( the code would also miss changes to door destinations, etc. in child domains. )

-### R room, P room:
+### L room, R room:
-room R is direction from room P.
+room L is from room R.

-approximately: `P.compass[dir] = R;` and try: `R.compass[reverseDir] = P;`
+approximately: `R.compass[from] = L;` and try: `L.compass[reverse] = R;`

-this can implicitly create two private doors ( guarding against the case where a room already has a door on that particular side; for P to R it's a contradiction if it does. for R to P, that's fine; then do nothing. )
+this can implicitly create two private doors ( guarding against the case where a room already has a door on that particular side; for R to L it's a contradiction if it does. for L to R, that's fine; then do nothing. )

 in both cases, also setting the fact of movement from room to room.